frozenpandaman/mangadex-dl/README.md

 The `-a` flag, if present, packages downloaded chapters into .cbz [comic book archive](https://en.wikipedia.org/wiki/Comic_book_archive) files.

+The `-o` flag, if present, selects the base directory for where to store the downloaded chapters.
+The default is "download".

 You can also execute the script via `./mangadex-dl.py` on macOS and Linux.
 On Windows, use a backslash.

 ### Example usage